lesterchan/wp-postratings/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.85
+* NEW: wp_postratings_post_thumbnail filter
+* FIXED: Take into consideration logging method when dealing with ratings in comments
+* FIXED: Compressed Images

 ### Version 1.84.1
 * NEW: New wp_postratings_google_structured_data filter to filter Google Structured Data.
 * FIXED: unnamed-file.numbers due to sanitize_file_name().